-Access to finance has been identified as the second most challenging aspect for SMEs by the World Bank as well.
+Access to finance is the second most challenging aspect for SMEs, according to the World Bank as well.
 From the diagram above, we can see that for micro and small enterprises (SMEs) – the options are mostly leverage – microfinance which besides their high cost of funds also requires frequent payments (not necessarily matching the enterprises’ cash cycle) and often require investment in a savings scheme, agent banks also at the moment are more focused on deposit mobilization compared to disbursing credit.
-And here is the gap while early-stage enterprises/entrepreneurs require patient or risk capital which is also termed as seed funding.
+And here is the gap while early-stage enterprises/entrepreneurs require patient or risk capital which is also termed seed funding.

-Besides, a lot of the SMEs are considered unbankable by financial institutions due to inadequate revenue generation and high lending risk.
-As a result, most of the time these SMEs are excluded from getting traditional financing even though this is the only form of financing that these SMEs are eligible for, given the pre-conditions set by the banks.
+Besides, financial institutions consider a lot of SMEs unbankable due to inadequate revenue generation and high lending risk.
+Therefore, most of the time these SMEs do not get access to getting traditional financing.
 But we at LightCastle Partners believe that blended capital has a massive role to play in shrinking the gap.

 So, we initiated a blended capital instrument with support from Oxfam Bangladesh in 2020 to address this challenge.
 It is a quasi-equity instrument and the goal of the fund is to promote equity/quasi-equity investments to micro-entrepreneurs, allowing them to access growth capital on convenient terms.
 Learn more about the project here.